• Skip to primary navigation

 close up view of minestrone in a white bowl

-What ingredients do I need to make Minestrone?
+• What other ingredients can I use to make Easy Minestrone Soup?

 Let’s start by gathering the ingredients we need to make Classic Minestrone Soup.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.